Polydactyly: Signs and symptoms

-Ulnar or postaxial polydactyly
+Ulnar or postaxial

 This is the most common situation, in which the extra digit is on the ulnar side of the hand, thus the side of the little finger.
 This can also be called postaxial polydactyly.
 It can manifest itself very subtly, for instance only as a nubbin on the ulnar side of the little finger, or very distinctly, as a fully developed finger.
 Most commonly, the extra finger is rudimentary, consisting of an end phalanx with a nail, and connected to the hand with a small skin pedicle.
 Mostly one neurovascular bundle can be identified, with no tendons present in the extra digit.
 In case of a fully developed extra finger, the duplication usually presents itself at the level of the metacarpophalangeal joint.
 A triplication of the little finger is very rare.
 Ulnar polydactyly occurs ten times more often in African populations.
-The incidence in Caucasians is reported as 1 in 1,339 live births, compared with 1 in 143 live births in Africans and African Americans.
+The incidence in Caucasians is reported as 1 in 1,339 live births, compared with 1 in 143 live births in Africans.
 Ulnar polydactyly is also often part of a syndrome.
 In patients with African ancestry ulnar polydactyly mostly occurs isolated, whereas the presentation in Caucasians is often associated with a syndrome, though in a retrospective review, only 4 of 37 cases of ulnar polydactyly in Caucasians were syndromic.

-Radial or preaxial polydactyly
+Radial or preaxial

 This is a less common situation, in which the affectation is on the side of the hand towards the thumb.
 Radial polydactyly refers to the presence of an extra digit (or extra digits) on the radial side of the hand.
 It is most frequent in Indian populations and it is the second most common congenital hand disorder.
 The incidence of radial polydactyly is reported as 1 in every 3,000 live births.
 The clinical features of radial polydactyly will depend upon the extent of duplication.

 Radial polydactyly varies from a barely visible radial skin tag to complete duplication.
 Thumb polydactyly varies from barely visible broadening of the distal phalanx to full duplication of the thumb including the first metacarpal.

 Radial polydactyly is frequently associated with several syndromes.

-Central polydactyly
+Central

-This is a very rare situation, in which the extra digit is on the ring, middle or index finger.
+This is a rare condition, in which the extra digit is on the ring, middle or index finger.
 Of these fingers, the index finger is most often affected, whereas the ring finger is rarely affected.

-This type of polydactyly can be associated with syndactyly, cleft hand and several syndromes.
+This type of polydactyly can be associated with syndactyly, cleft hand, and several other syndromes.

 Polysyndactyly presents various degrees of syndactyly affecting fingers three and four.